philipp-tty/bayesian_comsol_optimization/README.md

 ## Parameter Configuration

 Optimization variables are declared via `OptimizationParameter`.
-Continuous parameters are the default, but you can request integer handling by setting `value_type="integer"`.
-Integer parameters are rounded to the nearest in-bounds integer before each COMSOL evaluation.
+Continuous parameters are the default, but you can request integral handling by setting `value_type` to `"integer"`, `"even_integer"`, or `"odd_integer"`.
+Integral parameters are rounded to the nearest in-bounds value that satisfies the requested parity before each COMSOL evaluation.

 ```python
 from comsol_opt import OptimizationParameter